 Peter's bluster was an example of typical human thinking.
-We make God big promises, fail to keep them, then feel like we are a failure and that God is mad at us.
-We tend to go back to our old lifestyle like a washed pig to the mud.
-We begin to beat our ourselves up and tell ourselves: 'I can't do this.
-I am no good at it.
+We make the Lord big promises and fail to keep them.
+Then we feel like a failure and that God is mad at us.
+We return to our old lifestyle like a washed pig to the mud.
+We begin to beat ourselves up and tell ourselves: "I can't do this.
+I am just no good at it.
 I gave it my best, and look at what that got me.
-I was better off before.'
+I was better off before."

 We return to our old life, our old ways, and soon settle into a rut.
-See, when you fail in a performance-based relationship, it is hard to get back up.
-After you stumble in some act that you think is sinful, you tend to hide yourself from God like Adam did.
+See, it's hard to get back up when you fail in a performance-based relationship.
+After you stumble and do some activity you think is sinful, you tend to hide from God as Adam did.
 It has been that way for thousands of years.

 Proverbs 24:16 says that the righteous get up, even if they fall seven times.
-God is not mad at you when you fall.
-Our relationship with God is not about our performance, it is about love.
+So God isn't mad at you when you fall.
+Our relationship with Him isn't about our performance.
+It's about love.
 He is our Father.
-He loves us, we love Him, and love covers a multitude of sins (1 Peter 4:8).
+He loves us, and we should love Him.
+Of course, Jesus said, If you love Me, keep My commandments (John 14:15).
+Thankfully, we have forgiveness, for love covers a multitude of sins (1 Peter 4:8).

-While Peter was busy making promises, Jesus already knew that Peter would deny Him and said: 'When you have turned again, strengthen your brothers' (Luke 22:32).
-The angel in the tomb told the women who came there: 'Go tell His disciples'and Peter' (Mark 16:7).
-See Peter was not to be left out because of his failures.
+While Peter was busy making promises, Jesus already knew that Peter would deny Him and said: "When you have turned again, strengthen your brothers" (Luke 22:32).
+The angel in the tomb told the women who came there: "Go tell His disciples'and Peter" (Mark 16:7).
+See, Peter was not to be left out because of his failures.
 Peter was always a part of the family.

 Read more at: www.refreshinghope.org